Children in Immigrant Families Becoming Literate

 Jieun Kim is an Adjunct Professor at Trinity International University, USA.

-Sun Young Lee is Assistant Professor of Education at Wichita State University, USA.
+Sun Young Lee is an Assistant Professor of Education at Wichita State University, USA.

 Kristin Papoi is a Clinical Assistant Professor and the Program Director for the Masters of Arts in Teaching at the University of North Carolina at Chapel Hill, USA.